 Getting a new graphics card is like Christmas for any PC gamer.
-It marks the end of stuttering and low FPS, and you will finally be able to game at exceptionally high resolutions with state-of-the-art visuals.
+It marks the end of stuttering and low FPS, and you will finally be able to game at exceptionally high resolutions with advanced visuals.
 But do you know how to install a graphics card?

 Table of ContentsShow